 My Two Mums – My Two Mums is actually the first blog written by same-sex parents that I followed, and it was the honesty and openness of conversations that Kirsty and Clara displayed that first opened my eyes to how much I had to learn.
 They write a lot about their everyday adventures with their son, Monkey, as well as posting about the challenges they face and how we can all help to make the world a better place, where everybody feels safe to be who they are.
 I tend to follow them more on Twitter, where they regularly post updates and conversation starters.

-Our Transitional Life is written by Kelly and Zoey and was created shortly after Zoey came out as transgender as a way to help others find positive and uplifting stories to hold onto.
-Their blog and social media posts taught me so much about the experiences of transgender people and just how far we have to go as a society to make things better for them.
-And I attribute so much to them in helping prepare me for when Thea, my wife, came out, because I had already followed their journey and felt like I had such a positive example to follow.
-I tend to follow them a lot on Instagram, and you must check out their gorgeous handmade jewellery too – their Pride Collection even donates 10% of profits to LGBTQ+ charities.
+Zoey – OTL was created shortly after Zoey came out as transgender as a way to help others find positive and uplifting stories to hold onto.
+The blog and social media posts taught me so much about the experiences of transgender people and just how far we have to go as a society to make things better for them.
+You can find Zoey on Instagram, and you must check out their gorgeous handmade jewellery too – the Pride Collection even donates 10% of profits to LGBTQ+ charities.